google/WebFundamentals/src/content/en/fundamentals/primers/push/on-the-server.markdown

 <p class="intro">
   <b><a href="https://github.com/google/WebFundamentals/issues/1992">Issue #1992</a></b>
-  The service worker running on the server is responsible for taking the data provided in the push message and actually forwarding it to the user as a notification.
+  A service running on the server is responsible for taking the data provided in the push message and actually forwarding it to the user as a notification.
 </p>